-As a matter of principle, development proposals should contribute towards the transition to a low carbon future in a changing climate.
-Proposals should, in whatever way they can, contribute to radical reductions in greenhouse gas emissions; minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure.
+Development proposals should contribute towards the transition to a low carbon future in a changing climate.
+As appropriate to their scale and nature, development proposals should contribute to reductions in greenhouse gas emissions, minimising vulnerability and improve resilience, the reuse of existing resources, including the conversion of existing buildings, and supporting renewable and low carbon energy and associated infrastructure.

-All development must be designed to be compatible with a net zero carbon future.
+All development should be designed to be compatible with a net zero carbon future.
 This means applying the following steps in the energy hierarchy:

 - i.
 Firstly, minimising the energy demand of buildings through passive design measures (optimising the orientation and mass of buildings, and appropriate window placement to maximise opportunities for solar gain and minimise winter cold wind heat loss) - ii.
 Secondly, maximising energy efficiency through design measures (high levels of insulation, airtightness and mechanical ventilation with heat recovery to create buildings that are more efficient to heat and stay warm in colder conditions and stay cool in warmer conditions) - iii.
 Thirdly, maximise the use of materials and building techniques that reduce heat and energy needs.
 Ideally, this could also consider using materials with a lower embodied carbon content and/or high practical recyclable content - iii.
-Fourthly, ensure buildings use a low carbon heat source - iv.
+Fourthly, ensure buildings use a low carbon heat source iv.
 And finally, once energy demand and greenhouse gas emissions have been minimised through the above measures, incorporate, wherever possible, and if applicable, renewable energy sources (preferably on plot) such as solar panels to meet reasonable estimates of total annual energy demand across the year.